Shampoo Bar: Coconut Milk

 The dried out scalp sends a signal to glands that it needs more oil.
 So drying out your hair and scalp simply aggravates the problem by encouraging the oil glands to produce more oil to compensate for the loss.

-Our natural shampoo bars are formulated to promote healthy hair and scalp by cleaning without stripping natural oils!
+Our natural shampoo bars are formulated to promote healthy hair and scalp by cleaning without stripping away all the natural oils!
 See our Oily Hair Help Me Choose page to learn more.

-Natural shampoo bars containing citrus essential oils help balance oil production and are often great for oily scalp.
-We also make three shampoo bars with soapnuts (aritha) which contain natural saponins (foaming agents) that provide an extra cleaning boost without drying the hair and scalp.
-Their natural antifungal and antibacterial properties also help with dandruff.
+Natural shampoo bars containing citrus essential oils help balance oil production and are often great for oily scalps.
+We also make three shampoo bars with soapnuts (aritha), which contain natural saponins (foaming agents) that provide an extra cleaning boost without drying the hair and scalp.
+Their natural antifungal and antibacterial properties may also help with dandruff.

 No matter which type of "dandruff or flakes" you have, it is important to use a mild natural shampoo.